Programs & Services

 Those interested in the program are encouraged to reach out to Rebecca Short at firstname.lastname@example.org.

 Commodity Supplemental Food Program

 CSFP is a Federal program administered by the Department of Agriculture to provide food for qualifying seniors.
 The program provides a monthly package of food designed to supplement the nutritional needs of low-income senior citizens.
 CSFP (also known as the Senior Food Box Program) is for seniors 60 and over who meet a set of income guidelines.

 The box seniors receive on a monthly basis includes 34lbs of shelf stable items in addition to a block of American cheese.
 There are over 50 agencies actively distributing CSFP boxes in the following counties: WV– Boone, Cabell, Kanawha, Lincoln, Logan, Mason, McDowell, Mingo, Putnam, Wayne KY– Boyd, Lawrence, Greenup, Martin.
 In total, FHFB provides senior boxes to 6,000 each month!

 Medically Indicated Food Boxes

 This program is geared towards households with one or more members who have been diagnosed with chronic diseases.
 Participants will receive nutrient specific foods, and materials intended to assist them in managing their illness, at no cost.

-This program is distributed at locations in Cabell county and expansions into additional counties is in progress.
+This program is distributed at locations in Cabell, Lincoln, Wayne, Mingo, Logan and Putnam counties.

 For more information, please reach out to Rebecca Short at email@example.com.

 Community Supported Agriculture

 This program is featured in the summer months, wherein Facing Hunger orders local produce from Fullers Tomatoes and Clark’s produce and then distributes the produce to Huntington senior living facilities.
-We currently distribute on a weekly basis and strive to provide at least 3 fruits, 1-5lb bag of potatoes, and 3 vegetables to each senior.
+At these distributions, each senior resident will receive 2 fruits, 2 vegetables, and 1 starch, with the menu changing each week.